-- If you're planning to only rest the batter for the minimum 15 minutes, you should preheat your oven to gas mark 7 / 220c / 425f now.
-If you're going to rest it for several hours or even overnight, move straight to step 2 – you can heat your oven when you're ready to bake.
+- Preheat the oven to gas mark 7 / 220c / 425f now.
+If you're going to rest the batter for several hours or even overnight, move straight to step 2 – you can heat your oven when you're ready to bake.

 - Sieve the dry ingredients into a mixing bowl and give them a good stir.